 - they earn money from work.

-You can’t use your Work Bonus for your partner’s wages.
-However, applying the Work Bonus to your wages will affect your combined income, which means your partner may still benefit.
+You can’t use your Work Bonus for your partner’s wages or self-employment income.
+However, applying the Work Bonus to your wages or self-employment income earned from active participation will affect your combined income.
+This means your partner may still benefit.

 How it works

 The Work Bonus reduces the amount of employment income or eligible self-employment income that we apply to the income test.